Trivaxy/leibniz-lang/README.md

 Writing Leibniz should feel natural, and the language itself is very simple.
 Currently, the parser and runtime are only ~1k LOC.

 # Quick tutorial
-Leibniz currently has two data types, until the rest are implemented:
+Leibniz currently has three data types, until the rest are implemented:
 - `Number`: The most basic data type.
 It's a complex number with double-precision real and imaginary components.
 Leibniz makes the distinction between real and complex numbers depending on whether or not there is an imaginary component.
 - `Vector`: As the name implies, it's a vector, which is a pair of two `Number`s that must be real.
 - `Array`: A collection of different values.
 Arrays are not limited to storing only one data type.